o3de/o3de.org/content/docs/user-guide/features/platforms/android/deploy-release.md

 ---
-description: ' Prepare Amazon Lumberyard projects for release and distribution on the Google Play Store. '
+description: ' Prepare Open 3D Engine projects for release and distribution on the Google Play Store. '
 title: Releasing Lumberyard projects for Android
 ---